 Summer Dress

 A simple summer dress is such an easy, breezy way to get ready on a hot summer day.
-I don’t wear dresses a lot in general, but I do love them in summer.
+I don’t wear dresses a lot in general, but I love them in summer!

 First of all, they are much cooler (hello breeze!) which is perfect when you don’t feel like wearing much of anything at all.
-And the wrap style is particularly flattering on almost any body type.
+And in the right style, they can be universally flattering.

 Jeanne Damas via The Man Repeller.